zsmweb/librtcdcpp/README.md

 * `git submodule init && git submodule update`
 * `docker build -f Dockerfile-debian.armv7 -t librtcdcpp .` for ARMv7
+> :warning: It may take several couple of hours to build the ARMv7 container, especially if it has matplotlib, numpy and its dependencies.
+Comment out [those lines](https://github.com/hamon-in/librtcdcpp/blob/8b8f373c828078c985824b45876b40c5b6648fcc/Dockerfile-debian.armv7#L22-#L24) to build a more lightweight container.
+The resulting container may not be able to run `stress_test.py`, but should be able to run the signalling client `peer.py`.
 * `docker run -it librtcdcpp:latest`
+> :warning: Make sure that the containers that hold the client *and* centrifugo server are configured for proper [networking](https://docs.docker.com/engine/userguide/networking/).
+You can set `--network=host` to let the containers use the host network's stack for easier networking.
+Otherwise it'll use the default docker bridge network.

 ### Stress test